Noleli/homepage/_posts/2020-12-27-telephone-colophon-or-how-i-overengineered-my-call-audio.md

 And that's it.
 Happy calling!

 [^loopback]: I used BlackHole because it's free and did what I needed.
-You can achieve the same thing much more easily with a nice UI using [Loopback](https://rogueamoeba.com/loopback/) from the excellent Rogue Amoeba.
+You can achieve the same thing with a nice UI using [Loopback](https://rogueamoeba.com/loopback/) from the excellent Rogue Amoeba.